-The read command returns the current <type> and current <volume>.
+The AT^SRTC read command returns the current <type> and current <volume>.
 The read command can be used while test playback is off or on.
-In the latter case, see Execute command for details.
+In the latter case, see execute command for details.

-The execute command is intended for testing.
-It starts to play a melody from the audio output currently selected with the AT^SNFS command.
+The AT^SRTC execute command is intended for testing.
+It starts to play a melody from the audio output currently selected with AT^SNFS.
 To deactivate test playback use AT^SRTC again.

-During test playback, you can enter the Write command to select another melody and adjust the volume.
+During test playback, you can enter the write command to select another melody and adjust the volume.
 Also, you can enter the read command to check the type and volume of the current ring tone, and to view the status of playback (on / off).
 The test ringing signal cannot be activated when an MTC is ringing (ERROR).